 Thermal stresses develop during the solidification of a casting due to non-uniform cooling of the casting part.
 These stresses are driven by thermal gradients, expansion and contraction of metal and its interaction with the mold.
 Engineers are interested in studying thermally induced stresses and the resulting deformations to gain insights in to the integrity of the part.
 The Thermal Stress Evolution (TSE) model in FLOW-3D is one such tool that allows casting engineers to study this phenomenon.

-In this paper, the stresses predicted by the TSE model are validated with experimental results.
+In this Flow Science Report, the stresses predicted by the TSE model are validated with experimental results.
 Several key aspects of the modeling process are discussed to demonstrate the capabilities while also accounting for the limitations of the model.

 Pokorny et al. studied stresses developed during cooling of a binary Magnesium-Aluminum alloy and compared simulations results with measurements from experiments.
 In the current study, stresses measured for Mg-9 wt. pct.
 Al alloy without hot tear published by Pokorny et al (1) were compared to the stresses obtained using FLOW-3D.